 Whether or not you want to buy a streaming media player for your TV depends entirely on your requirements.
 If you’re buying an advanced smart TV, there is no such need for this additional device.
 However, if your smart TV is an old model or if you have a regular TV, investing in a streaming media player is not a bad idea.
 It provides almost all the services that a smart TV does, except giving you control of “smart” things around your house.

 By now, you know everything to buy the right TV for your needs.
-Buying a TV is usually a one-time investment, so it’s important to do it correctly.
+Buying a TV is usually a long-term investment, so it’s important to do it correctly.

-The two most important decisions are about the screen resolution and size.
+The two most important decisions are screen resolution and size.
 In the end, it really comes down to your budget and requirements.
+And sometimes, the most expensive TV isn’t always the best choice.
 Depending upon these factors, make sure to make the right choice so that you don’t regret it later.